-In 2020, we saw a massive rise in remote work due to COVID—and it’s a trend that’s likely to stick around even after the pandemic ends.
-That means taking a renewed look at data security for your business is more important than ever.
+In 2020, we saw a massive rise in remote work due to COVID, and it’s a trend that appears to be sticking around.
+Now, leaders must take a renewed look at data security now that the look of the modern office has changed.

 Thankfully, it’s easy to secure your business processes and business-sensitive information while your network stays safe from being manipulated, accessed, or even destroyed by cyberattacks.

 Here are four of our favorite tools and add-ons that can quickly boost security within your business:

 Secure print is already available on most office network printers and computers without requiring additional downloads or complicated steps.
 This makes it a great way to see a significant impact quickly.
 By integrating advanced programs like PaperCut, you even add an extra level of security and savings.

 So, what exactly is secure printing?
 Once a user clicks print, your device won't actually finish the job until the user completes an additional interaction.
 Usually, this involves entering a unique pin code or card swipe at the device itself, though there are other options for the job to be released.

 This benefits a company by reducing the number of prints altogether.
 Imagine how often employees click print before realizing they don’t need it?
 By creating an extra stage in the print process that requires end-user interaction, people will literally have to think twice before sending a job.

 It also creates an incredible security level as the pin code or card swipe requirement locks down prints until the correct individual is physically there to retrieve them.
 Now, it’s ensured that sensitive information never sits unattended in a paper tray—and potentially falling into the wrong hands.